 In a series of articles, we covered the U.S. Department of Justice’s new voluntary disclosure program for Swiss banks and the four filing categories involved.
 In June of 2014, a number of important developments regarding the DOJ Program for Swiss Banks occurred.

 In this article, we will explain some of these new developments.
 This article is intended to provide interested individuals with general information about these developments, and does not convey tax or legal advice.
 If you have an offshore account, you should seek the advice of a tax attorney as significant penalties are involved.
-The experienced tax law firm of Sherayzen Law Office, PLLC can assist you in your voluntary offshore disclosure and other tax and legal matters.
+The experienced tax law firm of Sherayzen Law Office, Ltd. can assist you in your voluntary offshore disclosure and other tax and legal matters.

 DOJ Program for Swiss Banks: DOJ Extends Deadline for Category 2 Swiss Banks

 On June 5, 2014, the U.S. Department of Justice announced that it would extend the original June 30 deadline for category 2 Swiss banks for one month until July 31st.
 According to various new sources, the deadline was extended because of the difficulties Swiss banks were having in attempting to verify whether the accounts of U.S. taxpayers were undeclared or disclosed in a timely fashion to the IRS.